Riftr/intelpy/README.md

 * Audible alarms
 * Filtering options
 * Dark themes for Windows and Linux
-* Awareness of the Eve Online map to calculate jumps from alert
+* Awareness of the Eve Online map to calculate proximity
 * Will watch any in-game channel you want, including system channels

 ## How to Install IntelPy